Kathiramangalam Vana Durga Temple

-People whose Birth star sign is Mrigashirsa Nakshatra have to visit Vana Durga Amman Temple - Kathiramangalam in Tamil Nadu twice in a year or at least once in a year.
-They should stay in the temple or premises for two and half hours.
+People whose Birth star sign is Mrigashirsa Nakshatra have to visit Vana Durga Amman Temple - Kathiramangalam in Tamil Nadu twice a year or at least once in a year.
+They should stay in the temple or premises for two and a half hours.
 Visit the Temple in your Birth star or Nakshatra i.e. visit the temple on Mrigashirsha Nakshatra.

 Marriages are said to be made in heaven.
 But nowadays marriages are stopped midway during marriage ceremony for unexplainable reasons.
 For those who are affected like these things, there is a temple for worship.
 It is called Vana Durga parameswari Thirukovil.
 It is situated in a place called Kathiramangalam and is situated 15 km from Kumbakonam and 10 km from Suriyanar Kovil in the route of Kumbakonam to Mayiladuthurai.